How to Play Bocce Ball: Everything You Ever Wanted to Know

 Dressing the Part

 The best part of bocce is how you can modify the game to your level of competition.
-This game is well-suited for amateurs and professionals alike.
+This game is perfect for amateurs and professionals alike.

 Just like you can play the game anywhere you find a level surface area, you can wear whatever makes you feel most comfortable.